v2rockets/Loyal-Elephie/README.md

 3. **🔒 Secure Web Access:** With a built-in login feature, only authorized users can access your AI companion, ensuring your conversations remain private and secure over the internet. 🛡️

-4. **🌐 Streamlined LLM Agent:** No function-calling required.
-Loyal Elephie is optimized for cached generation and works smoothly with great local LLMs running on Llama.cpp or ExllamaV2. 💬
+4. **🤖 Streamlined LLM Agent:** Loyal Elephie uses XML syntax with no function-calling required.
+It is optimized for cached generation and works smoothly with great local LLMs running on Llama.cpp or ExllamaV2. 💬

-5. **📝 (Optional) Markdown Editor Integration:** Connect with online Markdown editors to view the original referred document during chats and experience real-time LLM knowledge integration after editing your notes online. ✍️
+5. **📝 (Optional) Markdown Editor Integration:** Connect with online Markdown editors to view the original referred document during chats and experience real-time LLM knowledge integration after editing your notes online. 🌐

 Loyal Elephie supports both open and proprietary LLMs and embeddings serving as OpenAI compatible APIs.